Demi-linear Analysis II -- Demi-distributions

 The distributions of L. Schwartz, the generalized distributions of Beurling and the ultradistributions of Roumieu are continuous linear functionals defined on some suitable spaces of test functions.

-In this paper, $E\in\{\mathscr{D}_a,\mathscr{D},\mathscr{S}\}$ is a space of test functions and a function $f:E\rightarrow\mathbb{C}$ is called a demi-distribution if $f$ is continuous and demi-linear [1, 2].
-Thus, the family of demi-distributions includes all usual distributions and various nonlinear functionals.
+In this paper, $E\in\{\mathscr{D}_a,\mathscr{D},\mathscr{S}\}$ is a space of test functions and a function $f:E\rightarrow\mathbb{C}$ is called a demi-distribution if $f$ is continuous and demi-linear.
+Thus, the family of demi-distributions includes all usual distributions and many nonlinear functionals [1, 2].

-As was stated in [1, 2], the family of demi-linear mappings is a natural and valuable extension of the family of linear operators.
-The propositions in this paper show that the family of demi-linear mappings can be used to develop the theory of distributions.
+By using the equicontinuity results in [1], we show that the family of demi-linear mappings can be used to develop the theory of distributions.
 For instance, in the case of the usual distributions the simplest equation $y'=0$ has solutions $y=constant$ only.
 However, we will show that the equation $y'=0$ has extremely many solutions which are nonlinear demi-linear functionals, and the equation $y'=f$ also has extremely many solutions which are demi-distributions.
 Moreover, we will show that the family of demi-distributions is closed with respect to extremely many of nonlinear transformations such as $|f(\cdot)|$, $\sin|f(\cdot)|$, $e^{|f(\cdot)|}-1$, etc.

-The main purpose of this paper is to establish the basic facts for the demi-linear functionals defined on the spaces of test functions, e.g., the plenty of nonlinear demi-linear functionals, differentiations, Fourier transforms and convolutions, etc.

-The new equicontinuity results in [1] are fundamental to the theory of demi-distributions in this paper and so this theory is a natural continuation of functional analysis.
-Hence, our starting point is quite different from the hyperfunctions of M. Sato and the operational calculus of J. Mikusinski, etc.